oliveira1975/MyChallengeTD/README.md

 -Scenario 2 - Automation Selenium with Eclipse IDE & Cucumber
 -----------------------------------------------------------------------

---> Execute im Eclipse the following combination of files:
+--> Execute in Eclipse the following combination of files:

     CHROME